Asbestos and Squamous Cell Carcinoma of the Lung

 There was a time when asbestos was used frequently in the production of tools, building materials, and structures.
 This was due to its fire and electrical resistance, malleability, and cost-effectiveness.
 It wasn’t until the late 1970s that the public discovered exposure to the mineral to be harmful to human health.

-While rare, asbestos has been linked to squamous cell lung cancer and other diseases.
+While rare, asbestos has been linked to squamous cell carcinoma and other diseases.
 Dangerous exposure can happen when workers inhale the mineral’s poisonous fibers during construction, demolition, and renovation projects that involve contaminated structures or materials.

 Who Is Affected